reactjs/react-docgen/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints and typechecks.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## License
 react-docgen is [MIT licensed](https://github.com/reactjs/react-docgen/blob/master/LICENSE).